 - Commission income

 - Maternity leave income

 - Salary sacrifice

 - Income from a second job

 For July to September each year, it’s best practice to submit the group certificate / PAYG summary as well as the 2 most recent payslips to most lenders if you are using income other than base income, i.e. overtime/allowance/bonus/casual etc.

 The policy of lenders varies on this.
 Many smaller lenders require a 1 to 2-year history of other income types so would need extra documents regardless of the time of year.

 Our mortgage brokers are experts in helping people with these income types to get approved for a home loan.

-Please call us on 1300 889 743 or fill in our free assessment form and one of our mortgage brokers will call you to discuss your situation.
+To find out exactly how much you can borrow based on your YTD income, please call us on 1300 889 743 or fill in our free assessment form and one of our mortgage brokers will call you to discuss your situation.